 - Labor productivity

-Over the past two years, our WOS Academy (founded in 2009) trained just under 200 employees in the application of new productivity methods, such as Six Sigma.
+During the two-year reporting period, the WOS ACADEMY held courses at which over 200 employees were trained in new productivity methods, such as Six Sigma and LEAN.
 In addition to this training, we carried out projects aimed at reducing specific costs.